redbzi/MC/README.md

 5. `cmake ../`
 6. `make`

-Both a library and an executable will be build.
-To run the latter, follow these commands:
+Both the library and executable should now be built respectively in `/src` and `/tests`.
+To run the executable, follow these commands:
-1. `cd src`
+1. `cd tests`
 2. `./run -1 -2 -3`

-Option 1: performs pricing and greeks computation using both the Black-Scholes and Heston models.
+Option 1: performs pricing and greeks computation using the Black-Scholes and Heston models.

 Option 2: outputs several graphs telling about the influence of spot, maturity, volatility over the price and greeks computations.

-Option 3: shows how the asymmetry (price and greeks) evolves as the correlation Heston model increases.
+Option 3: shows how the asymmetry (price and greeks) evolves as the correlation between brownian motions in the Heston model increases.